-Monument Valley was one of those places I had never heard of until I started googling the heck out of Antelope Canyon to see what was nearby.
-Once I saw it I knew I had to add it to my itinerary and off I went in search of the best Monument Valley hotel.
+Monument Valley was one of those places I had never heard of until I started googling stops for our Arizona road trip.
+Once I saw it I knew I had to add a drive through Monument Valley to my itinerary and off I went in search of the best Monument Valley hotel.
 And what better place to spend a night in Monument Valley than the hotel located in the Valley itself.
-The View Hotel sits atop Monument Valley giving hotel guests sweeping views of the buttes and mesas below.
+The View Hotel sits atop Monument Valley giving hotel guests sweeping views of the buttes and mesas below – Check Prices.
 From our balcony, we experienced a spectacular sunset and sunrise with complimentary coffee and tea from our in-room Keurig.

 Robe available here for under $30!

 The View Hotel has freestanding cabins and also the main building with 3 floors of well-appointed rooms, both options face the valley.
 We stayed in the main building but the cabins enjoy the same view.